NUE Series Guide

 - DNF… If you drop out of the race, you must notify a race official.
 Everyone needs to be accounted for!

 - Please do not litter!
 Used gel packs are the worst to clean up.
 Leave no trace.
 Littering of any kind is strictly prohibited during the race.
 You may be disqualified if there is a report that a racer (you) is not respecting this rule.

 - The land we share at many of these races include State and National Forest Land.
-It is imperative that we show them we can hold events like these while being good stewards of our trails.
+It is imperative that we show them we can hold events like this while being good stewards of our trails.
 Please pocket your gels, bars, baggies, bottles, tubes, etc. DO NOT THROW ANYTHING ON THE GROUND!
 Pack it in, pack it out!

 - Each participating race director is responsible for the results of their own event(s).
 In the event of a protest, Racers must appeal to the race director of the particular event to file a protest.
 The National Series will not be responsible for resolving individual protests for participating events and the race director’s decision will be final.

-- For the sake of the integrity of the National Series, No participating Race Director of the National Series will have the right to alter race times for any reason!
+- For the sake of the integrity of the National Series, no participating Race Director of the National Series will have the right to alter race times for any reason!
 This includes deducting or adding time to a racer for any reason.
 A racer’s time must be based solely on actual time.
-The racer either completed the entire course or is DSQ’d for not completing the entire course.
-This rule will insure that the results of the national series will be based strictly on finish times and the series will not be decided by a ruling by any participating race director.
+The racer either completed the entire course or is Disqualified (DSQ) for not completing the entire course.
+This rule will ensure that the results of the national series will be based strictly on finish times and the series will not be decided by a ruling by any participating race director.

 NUE SERIES DOPING POLICY: Level Playing Field for ALL Racers